 Before any work starts, carry out a thorough and systematic investigation through both desk-top and on-site surveys.
 This'll provide a clear and co-ordinated picture of what services and routes exist against what's required.
 Then determine the extent of invasive work by judging the value of the improvement in building services to be gained, against the damage and disturbance to historic fabric.

-The design of new building services within historic buildings should take advantage of any existing openings and services routes that already exist.
+The design of new building services within historic buildings should take advantage of any existing openings and services routes.
 If new openings are necessary, the designer should ensure that as many services as possible share a common route through the building.
-This will minimise the loss of historic fabric and along with designing in spare capacity will ensure, at least in the short term, that further loss of building fabric is contained.
+This will minimise the loss of historic fabric.
+And if you design in spare capacity, you will ensure, at least in the short term, that further loss of building fabric is contained.

-Where the building design lends itself to offering suitable routes, a surface installation may sometimes be a better solution.
-For example mouldings, column capitals, cornices, or balustrades may disguise the presence of a carefully installed cable or pipe.
-However it's important to ensure that an installation of this type does not cover up, damage or interrupt the view of important building features and surfaces; or create any dirt traps or staining patterns from heat and air movement.
+Where the building design offers suitable routes, a surface installation may sometimes be a better solution.
+For example mouldings, column capitals, cornices, or balustrades can disguise a carefully installed cable or pipe.
+However it's important to ensure that an installation of this type does not cover up, damage or interrupt the view of important building features and surfaces.
+Take care not to create any dirt traps or staining patterns from heat and air movement.

 You must agree the routes and the methods of fixing with the property owner.
 You may also need statutory consents for a listed building or scheduled monument.
 The building services consultant/designer should record the agreed routes and fixing methods on the design and working drawings and where relevant the Building Information Model (BIM).
 They must also ensure that the installation is carried out in accordance with these drawings.